 Establishing representation in the workplace

-It’s important to note the required representation in each workplace: Health and Safety Representatives (HSRs), Health and Safety Committees (HSCs) and other arrangements.
+It’s important to note the required representation in each workplace: Health & Safety Reps (HSRs), Health and Safety Committees (HSCs) and other arrangements.

 Participating in effective consultation